Take ACH Bank Transfer Payments

 Important

 If you added your own ACH authorization text in the application, you must remove the text and not add any additional text.
-The Web Payments SDK provides the ACH authorization text in the user prompt, which contains all of the bank transfer authorization instructions for the buyer to follow.
+The Web Payments SDK provides the ACH authorization text in the user prompt, which contains all the bank transfer authorization instructions for the buyer to follow.

 Success